 Whole life insurance lasts for your lifetime and may provide cash value for you to access during your lifetime.

 With whole life insurance, your premiums purchase death benefit protection.

-Whole life also offers the potential to accumulate cash values that may be accessed later on via surrenders or policy loans.
+Whole life insurance can potentially accumulate cash values that you can access later through surrenders or policy loans.

 Ask lots of questions.
-If you don’t understand how the policy works after your agent explain it, you shouldn’t buy it.
+If you don’t understand how the policy works after your agent explains it, you shouldn’t buy it.